 - community-based, multidisciplinary, geriatric mental health treatment teams;

 - comprehensive home and community based services, including integration with primary care, case management, peer and consumer-run services, caregiver supports, crisis services and long-term care;

 - mental health promotion interventions that seek to improve the quality of life for older adults, not simply mitigate the negative effects of aging; and

 - policy and legislative changes that address the problems of workforce development, funding, research, coalition-building and integrated service systems.

 Integration of care is the key:

 The vast majority of older adults with a mental health or substance use disorder also have other chronic conditions.
-In addition, people with a serious mental health condition are at increased risk for other general health conditions.
 Thus, it is critical to integrate mental health and substance use with other health services including primary care, specialty care, home health care, and residential-community-based care.
 There are various models for integrating mental health and general health services including:

 - training primary care providers in mental health, co-locating health and mental health services, using integrated treatment teams of health and mental health professionals;

 - using care managers to follow up with consumers outside of the office;